Couleslaw/Project-L/docs/FunctionDocs/index.md

 After Karel is done creating the game for him, Alice and his NEAT algorithm AI player, he clicks on the **Start game** button and is taken to the <u>Main Game</u> screen.
 After playing for a while, he takes a screenshot of the game to show it to his friends.

 ![Main Game](images/main-game.png)

+### AI Player Initialization Errors

+When the game starts, an initialization method is called for all AI players in the game.
+If an AI player fails to initialize (an exception is thrown), the game will announce that it cannot continue and will return to the [<u>Start Screen</u>](#start-screen).

 ### Main Game Zones